 New York native Russ Flynn is a Brooklyn-based producer, composer and multi-instrumentalist.
 Russ actively performs, both nationally and internationally, with a number of artists including X Ambassadors, Great Good Fine Ok, Rubblebucket, Glass Elephant, Lewis Lane and Natalie York.
-He has also had the pleasure of working with performers as varied as Elliott Sharp, Nathan Parker Smith, Sean Lennon, Le Zhang, Bartosz Hadala, Anthony Coleman and Hafiz Shabazz.
+He has also had the pleasure of working with performers as varied as Elliott Sharp, Nathan Parker Smith, Sean Lennon, Andrew D’Angelo, Bartosz Hadala, Anthony Coleman and Hafiz Shabazz.

 In 2010 Russ completed his graduate work at the Aaron Copland School Music where he studied composition with Michael Philip Mossman and Darcy James Argue.
 Russ has also studied with Alexander Stewart, Ben Allison, John Rivers, Joe Capps and John McKenna, among others.

 On New York: While surely I would find some other way to pass my time if it wasn't consumed with music making let's, for the sake of drama, say 'I can't imagine what else I would do'.
 I come from a long line of folks who enjoy problem solving.
 Though most have used their talents to build, and rebuild, the physical infrastructure of New York City I've chosen, the questionably more self serving (be it far less economically gratifying), life-path of enriching the area sonically [as if it needed any help].
 Over-saturated with indie-bands and pretentious bearded men New York might be, but alas my love affair with it runs far too deep for me to consider relocating.
 As much as I do love James Murphy's "New York I Love You" I can't say that I can even begin to relate to the notion this great city might be the source of anything short of the most positive of energies in my life.